The Pension National Scheme is a defined contribution scheme. The benefits payable by your scheme are guaranteed by the Government.

 How your money is invested

 The scheme's asset allocation strategy is set by the Board and reviewed regularly.
-The pie chart shows the scheme’s asset allocation strategy effective from 1 May 2014.
+The asset allocation strategy for the scheme was reviewed during the year.
+The pie chart shows the scheme’s asset allocation strategy since 1 May 2014 and the new strategy effective from 1 May 2018.